wizeline/react-apprenticeship/topics/typescript/readme.md

 ### Custom types
- We can make our own types to describe more complex structures.
-For that we can use the keyword type and them specify what the type will.
+ We can make our data type to describe more complex structures.
+We use the keyword `type` and specify what type the data will be.

         type Person = {
             name : string;